-- Separation Time.
-The Rights can become separated or unstapled from the Common Shares to which they are currently attached and then trade separately from the Common Shares.
-This separation time will generally only occur on the close of business on the 10th business day after the earlier of: (a) the first date of public disclosure of facts indicating that a person, company or other entity has become an acquiring person; (b) the date of commencement or first public announcement of a non-permitted take-over bid; or (c) the date on which a permitted bid ceases to qualify as a permitted bid.
-Until and unless the separation time occurs, the Rights will continue to be attached to and trade with the Common Shares. - Exercise Price.
-The exercise price before the flip-in event is three times the current market value of the Common Shares from time to time.
-Before a flip-in event, a Rights holder would receive one Common Share upon the exercise of a Right, the effect of which is to render the Rights of little or no value at the time of issue.
-After the flip-in event, all Rights holders, other than the acquiring person, would be entitled to purchase Common Shares at a 50% discount to the market value, effectively entitling the Rights holders to acquire six Common Shares upon the exercise of each Right.
-The Exercise Price and the number of Rights are subject to adjustment from time to time upon the occurrence of certain events, including a subdivision or consolidation of the Common Shares, the declaration of a dividend payable through the issuance of certain securities or the issuance of certain securities in exchange for or in lieu of Common Shares. - Trading of Rights.
-Until the separation time, the Rights will be evidenced by the outstanding certificates for Common Shares and the Rights may be transferred with, and only with, the Common Shares.
-Until and unless the separation time occurs (or earlier termination or expiration of the Rights), the surrender for transfer of a certificate representing Common Shares will also constitute the transfer of the Rights associated with the Common Shares represented by the certificate.
-If the separation time occurs, then, as soon as practicable following the separation time, separate certificates evidencing the Rights ("Rights Certificates") will be mailed to holders of record of Common Shares as of the close of business at the "separation time" and the separate Rights Certificates will thereafter evidence the Rights. - Deemed Redemption.
-The Rights Plan provides that, in the event a person, company or other entity acquires Common Shares pursuant to a permitted bid or an exempt acquisition, the Rights are no longer valid and are deemed to have been redeemed by the Board of Directors.
+- Exercise Price.
+The exercise price is three times the current market value of the shares from time to time.
+Before a flip-in event, a Rights holder would receive one share upon the exercise of a Right, the effect of which is to render the Rights of little or no value at the time of issue.
+After a flip-in event, all Rights holders, other than the acquiring person, would be entitled to purchase shares at a 50% discount to the market value, effectively entitling the Rights holders to acquire six shares upon the exercise of each Right.
+The Exercise Price and the number of Rights are subject to adjustment from time to time upon the occurrence of certain events, including a subdivision or consolidation of the shares, the declaration of a dividend payable through the issuance of certain securities or the issuance of certain securities in exchange for or in lieu of shares. - Trading of Rights.
+Until the separation time, the Rights will be evidenced by the outstanding certificates for shares and the Rights may be transferred with, and only with, the shares.
+Unless and until the separation time occurs (or earlier termination or expiration of the Rights), the surrender for transfer of a certificate representing shares will also constitute the transfer of the Rights associated with the shares represented by the certificate.
+If the separation time occurs, Keyera will either mail separate certificates evidencing the Rights or otherwise register the Rights in an uncertificated "book entry form", but in either case will maintain a separate register for the holders of Rights. - Deemed Redemption.
+The Rights Plan provides that, in the event a person acquires shares pursuant to a Permitted Bid or an exempt acquisition, the Rights are no longer valid and are deemed to have been redeemed by the Board of Directors.